MJFinnegan87/2D-Video-Game-Framework/README.md

 ![Screenshot](Images/Screenshot.png?raw=true "Screenshot")

-I don't claim to be an artist - the drawings were done quickly in Gimp just to get something working.
-For production level games that use this library in the future, I will hire the right talent to handle all my drawings and artwork.
-This project is still in progress and it is a rewarding experience learning about and implementing screen drawing, image/sprite manipulation, nested for loops over arrays, and keypress handling.

 So far, main character movement, character collision detection, bullet firing, and world drawing are all implemented.
-Future features will include gravity for side-scrolling type games, support for enemy movement and attack, a level editor, a database for level data to be stored, and joystick support.
+Gravity is optional for side-scrollers or top-down RPG's.

 No instructions followed or other peoples' code were used, this work is completely my own.